stackbit-projects/inteloperator-6da87/content/pages/blog/thebrowser.md

 ---
 ### So I always get these questions.

-> TLDR; These are the manual process that all can be automated and for me they all are.
+> TLDR; These are the manual process that all can be automated and for me they are.

 I'm always asked what and how I use the browser for my OSINT operations, so within this blog I will explain most of my processes.
 This should enable you to gain an insight into my processes and how I used them effectively.